-When it comes to a healthy lifestyle, we’ve heard it’s smart to note what we eat, how much we eat and when we eat.
+When it comes to a healthy lifestyle, we’ve heard it’s smart to note what we eat, how much we eat, and even when we eat.
 But did you know that where we eat makes an impact as well?
-As it turns out, a tidy dining area encourages healthful eating habits, while a messy, noisy space pushes you toward overeating.
+As it turns out, a tidy dining area encourages healthful eating habits while a messy, noisy space pushes you toward overeating.

 1. How much are you eating overall?

 2. What portion size are you hungry for right now?

 3. Will you place the serving on a large plate or in a small bowl?

 To combat the disarray, have a relaxed, organized space designated for eating that’s similar to a sit-down restaurant with proper table settings.
 You don’t need high-end china or cloth napkins; a set of plain plates and silverware will work fine.
 A quiet, clean dining area can also help ritualize the enjoyment of food preparation.
 The sizzle of a pan starts the flow of digestive juices while the smell excites your taste buds.
 By the time you sit down, your body is ready to absorb the nutrients.
 You can fully appreciate the flavor and visuals, and delight in feeling full without overeating.